-Date Received Method Name Address Comment Response Received We represent Fortieth Burlington, LLC, the owner of the building and property known as the Innovation Center, at 128 Lakeside Avenue, in Burlington.
-The Innovation Center houses many tenants which provide services to immigrant, low-income and minority populations, as well as older Vermonters and Vetrans, including the Social Security Administration, the Vetrans Administration, Fletcher Allen Health Care, a pediatric medial practice, the offices of U.S. Representative Peter Welch, and the Internal Revenue Service.
+Date Received Method Name Address Comment Response Keceived We represent Fortieth Burlington, LLC, the owner of the building and property known as the Innovation Center, at 128 Lakeside Avenue, in Burlington.
+The Innovation Center houses many tenants which provide services to immigrant, low-income and minority populations, as well as older Vermonters and Veterans, including the Social Security Administration, the Veterans Administration, Fletcher Allen Health Care, a pediatric medial practice, the offices of U.S. Representative Peter Welch, and the Internal Revenes Service.
 The Innovation Center also includes offices providing services to Vermonters and Burlington community members generally, like AT&T, Verizon, and VEIC.
-The Innovation Center is an integral part of the community impacted by the Champlain Parkway and is concerned that the Parkway as currently designed disproportionately impacts to minority and low income populations, does not meet the purpose and goals of the Project, and because of the passage of time and the changes that have occurred must undergo a new or supplemental environmental limpact statement to evaluate the impacts of the Parkway and its alternatives on the existing human and environmental landscape.
-1. The Champlain Parkway will disproportionately impact minority and low-income populations Based upon the information contained in the 2009 FSEIS, which was published over the years ago, the project will result in increase fraffic on the north-end of Pine Street.
-Traffic will increase on northern Pine Street from Lakeside to Maple Street, from 14,900 vehicles per day, without the Parkway, to 16,300 vehicles per day from Maple to King without the Champlain Parkway, to 12,600 vehicles per day with the Champlain Parkway.
-This is 37% increase in traffic in neighborhoods housing minority and low-income families with children.
-According to a representative of one of the immigrant communities, many of these families with children.
-According to a representative of one of the traffic on the neighborhood streets of Lakeside and Pine Street.
-Traffic from th southwestern qu neighborhoods; destined for the Avenue would b removed from th South Corridor I through traffic to commercial truck Air analysis com Ambient Air Qu Division (APCE required. the Parkway on the changed human and environmental landscape.
+The Innovation Center is an integral part of the community impacted by the Champlian Parkway and is concerned that the Parkway as currently designed disproportionately impacts minority and low income populations, does not meet the purpose and goals of the Project, and because of the passage of time and the changes that have occurred must undergo a new or supplemental environmental impact statement to evaluate the inpacts of the Parkway and its alternatives on the existing human and environmental landscape.
+1. The Champlain Parkway will disproportionately impact minority and low-income populations Based upon the information contained in the 2009 FSIES, which was published over the years ago, the project will result in increased traffic on the north-end of Pine Street.
+Traffic will increase in the Parkway, to 16,300 whicles per day with the Parkway.
+This will result in a 9% increase.
+In the predominately low-income families with children.
+According to a representative of one of the immigrant communities, many of these familes have alrage families, with as many as eight children.
+The traffic between King Street to Main Street is also expected to increase by 22%, from 6.900 vehicles per day without the Parkway, to 8,400 vehicles per day with the Parkway.
+In contrast, the Parkway will result in a decrease in traffic in the more affluent southern section of southwestern quad neighborhoods; an destined for the O Avenue would be removed from the South Corridor Ro through traffic to commercial truck Air analysis comp Ambient Air Qua Division (APCD) required. the Parkway on the changed human and environmental landscape.